Great Glen Way - 8 Days & 7 Nights

 Darroch View is situated near to the world-famous Loch Ness and in the heart of Invermoriston.
 All their rooms are en-suite, as well having satellite T.V., free wireless internet connection (WIFI), tea/coffee making facility, hairdryer, alarm clock & complimentary toiletries.
 Downstairs the dining room has a wonderful view of mountains and the beautiful village of Invermoriston.

 As you leave Invermoriston the path climbs steeply until you are high above Loch Ness, it then descends again to the Lochside after three miles and climbs again, so yes, a tougher day of walking today.
 Most of the section is spent on woodland paths and tracks on the steep sides of the Glen.
 A great day's walk ends in Drumnadrochit, famous for its proximity to Urquhart Castle and Loch Ness Monster experiences.
-You should have enough time to explore at least one of these attractions.
+You should have enough time to explore at least one of these attraction.

 Situated just a little outside the village centre of Drumnadrochit the shores of Loch Ness, this peaceful haven gives you all the relaxation you need after day out on the Great Glen.
 All rooms are well appointed and the house is surrounded by well-kept gardens, with a relaxing lounge and bright and airy breakfast room.
 All rooms include complimentary upgraded Wi-Fi and tea and coffee making facilities.